Myhael76/wm-on-aws-ecs-01/README.md

 - Tested the project with a second clone, with the intention of generating two sets of variables.
 It fails for name conflicts, thus decided to add a prefix to names.
 - Refactor to modules to keep concerns separated and learn modules
 - trunk linter manager seems to behave differently from the linters themselves. e.g. checkov did not protest at a 5 days logs retention, but trunk with checkov did. (?).
 However trunk seems more aggressive and for one that would follow stricter discipline may do well.
+- It seems there is an issue with FlowLogs, they are not getting destroyed